crate-crypto/go-eth-kzg/readme.md

 ## Benchmarks

-To run the benchmarks, execute the following commands:
+To run the benchmarks, execute the following command:

 ```
-$ cd api
 $ go test -bench=.
 ```